-Technical Tip Inspecting Your Log Home
+Inspecting Your Log Home

-One key for keeping your log home in tip-top condition is to take an hour or so a couple of times a year to inspect the exterior of your home for any signs of potential problems.
-Remember that a bit of maintenance and small, inexpensive repairs now can prevent expensive repairs later.
+One key for keeping your log home in exceptional condition is to take an hour or so a couple of times a year to inspect the exterior of your home for any potential problems.
+Remember that maintenance and small, inexpensive repairs now, can prevent expensive repairs later.

-Before we start discussing the inspection here are a few tips.
+Before we start discussing the inspection, here are a few tips.
 First, make a diagram of your home that you can carry with you while you conduct your inspection.
 It does not have to be fancy, just a simple plan that you can use to note where something needs to be done.
 Second, if you have a digital camera, take it with you during your inspection.
-It's amazing how something you see may disappear when you go back to look for it later.
-Use a checklist of things that are relevant to your home.
-It's easy to forget what to look for by the time you get to the third or fourth wall.
+It is amazing how something you see may disappear when you go back to look for it later.
+Use a checklist (one provided at the end of this tech tip) of items that are relevant to your home.
+It is easy to forget what to look for by the time you get to the third or fourth wall.
 Third, give your home a wash down with Log Wash before you start your inspection.
-It's difficult to determine the condition of a finish when it's covered with a layer of dirt, dust and pollen.
+It is difficult to determine the condition of a finish when it is covered with a layer of dirt, dust and pollen.